PSL1050H - Advanced Topics: The Hippocampus from Cell to Behaviour

 Evaluation:

 Individual Presentation - 30%.
-Each student will present one research paper.
+Each student will present two research papers.

 Class participation – 10%.
-Students will be assigned papers for questions and required to participate in discussions (Two students per paper).
+All students will be required to participate in paper discussions.

 Prerequisite: